-- C.1.
-The Engineering Society shall create and maintain a financial aid webpage on the Engineering Society website and listed on this page shall be: - a.
-Information regarding the events and items for which The Engineering Society awards bursaries. - b.
-Information regarding which other resources exist from which undergraduate Engineering Students can be awarded financial aid (Queen's University, Alma Mater Society, Dean's Donation et al.) - c.
-A link to the Engineering Society Bursary Application website - d.
-Contact information for members of the Executive, Director and Officer team who can provide help regarding issues related to bursaries. - C.2.
-There shall exist a separate sharepoint containing the bursary application and completed applications which will be held in an excel spreadsheet. - a.
-The Chair, Deputy Chair, Vice President (Student affairs) and Director of Information Technology shall be the only persons allowed access to completed applications containing any identifying personal information. - b.
-The Bursary application shall contain the following:
+- C.1 The Engineering Society shall create and maintain a financial aid webpage on the Engineering Society website and listed on this page shall be: - C.1.1 Information regarding the events and items for which The Engineering Society awards bursaries. - C.1.2 Information regarding the bursary process, appeals process, and application FAQs. - C.1.3 Information regarding which other resources exist from which undergraduate Engineering Students can be awarded financial aid (Queen's University, Alma Mater Society, Dean's Donation et al.) - C.1.4 A link to the Engineering Society Bursary Application website - C.1.5 Contact information for the Bursary Char, Deputy Chair and Director of Social Issues who can provide help regarding issues related to bursaries. - C.2 There shall exist a separate SharePoint containing the Bursary Form and completed applications which will be held in an Excel spreadsheet. - C.2.1 The Chair, Deputy Chair, Vice President (Student Affairs) and Director of Information Technology shall be the only persons allowed access to completed applications containing any identifying personal information. - C.3 The Bursary application shall contain the following: - C.3.1 Questions about relevant applicant information, including: - a.
+The name, NetID, and email of the applicant - b.
+Whether or not an applicant is an undergraduate engineering student at Queen's University. - c.
+Which event or item applicants are requesting a bursary for.
+Events/items listed in Policy $\rho$ .B should be provided as selection options, along with a fillable "other" option.
+It should be noted that miscellaneous requests must be accompanied by an email to the Bursary Chair. - d.
+The full cost of the event or item for which the applicant is requesting a bursary, and the payment deadline.